 - Ankylosing spondylitis

 For many patients with any of these conditions, there is another option: minimally invasive procedures like those performed at Laser Spine Institute.
-Instead of a traditional open back surgery like laminectomy, the award-winning surgeons perform an, endoscopic procedure known as laminotomy which achieves the same goals as laminectomy without the accompanying disruption – or even removal – of the bone and other tissue associated with the impinged or irritated nerve root.
+Instead of a traditional open back surgery like laminectomy, the award-winning surgeons perform an, minimally invasive procedure known as laminotomy which achieves the same goals as laminectomy without the accompanying disruption – or even removal – of the bone and other tissue associated with the impinged or irritated nerve root.
 Contact Laser Spine Institute to learn more about our more effective, minimally invasive alternatives to conventional open back surgery.
 We’ll also review your MRI or CT scan for free.